pydio/pydio-doc-admin-guide/2_getting_started/2_9_system_logs.md

 you can filter what you want to display by choosing the type of filter first then you fill the filed that are just on it's left (*Filter Logs*), to do so click on the **inverted triangle** then choose the type :

-* **Full-text search** : you can filter the result by anything you want such as usernames etc...
+* **Full-text search** : you can filter the result by anything such as usernames, etc...

 * **Pick one day** : pretty straightforward you will have a calendar displaying, allowing you to choose the day of the logs.